This description of anaesthesia for Caesarean Section is for general information only.

 Pain Relief following Anaesthesia

-Techniques available for pain relief depend on the form of Anaesthesia administered.
-Techniques include a combination of the methods outlined below
+Techniques available for pain relief depend on the form of anaesthesia administered and are usually commenced in theatre.
+Options include a combination of:

-Side effects of the pain relief may include: nausea, vomiting, drowsiness or itchiness.
+Side effects of the pain relief may include: nausea, vomiting, drowsiness, agitation or itchiness.
 These side effects will be treated if and when they occur.